argallo/palworld_crafting/README.md

    HARD) lives in the mod's options.

 Best experienced on a fresh save.
-It loads fine mid-save too: your existing POKeMON join the star ladder at star 1.
+It loads fine mid-save too: your existing Pokemon join the star ladder at star 1.

 ## Screenshots